abooij/wiwikwlhott/proof-assistants.rst

 Coq consists of several layers of programming languages.
 The most famous one is the tactic language that is used to prove theorems.
-But since theorems are interpreted by types, and proofs by elemenst of those types, really tactics just construct terms.
+But since theorems are interpreted by types, and proofs by elements of those types, really tactics just construct terms.
 For example:

 .. code-block:: coq